Arizona State University

 Embedded system design in nanoscale technologies presents a significant challenge to industry and government, as it requires a cross-disciplinary approach to problem solving, which cuts across traditional areas of electrical engineering and computer science.
 We believe that cohesive industry/university teams with expertise in design of circuits, hardware architecture, system software and applications are ideal for undertaking innovative research projects.

-The mission of CES encompasses fundamental, industry-relevant research, education, and training for undergraduate and graduate students.
+CES's mission encompasses fundamental, industry-relevant research, education, and training for undergraduate and graduate students.
 The Center accomplishes this by implementing research projects, industry-sponsored internships, and technology transfer made possible by shared intellectual property arrangements and student employment.

 Electronic System-level (ESL) Design and Technologies